juliaapolonio/Causeway/README.md

 ## Outputs

-If successfully run, the workflow should give two files as an output:
+If successfully run, the workflow should give three files as the main output:

+- `summary_report.html` is a html report with all analysis highlights;
 - `mr_merged_results.csv` should contain all analyses results for each GSMR significant gene;
 - `significant_genes.txt` should give a gene list of all genes that fill the criteria.

+Other intermediate outputs are stored in a folder with the corresponding process name.

 ## Credits

-juliaapolonio/MR_workflow was co-authored by Julia Apolonio and João Cavalcante, under the supervision of Dr. Vasiliki Lagou.
+juliaapolonio/MR_workflow was authored by Julia Apolonio with the assistance of João Cavalcante, under the supervision of Dr. Vasiliki Lagou.

 ## Citations